 Gastrointestinal endoscopic mucosal resection (EMR) is a procedure to remove cancerous or other abnormal tissues (lesions) from the digestive tract.

 Endoscopic mucosal resection is performed with a long, narrow tube equipped with a light, video camera and other instruments.
-During endoscopic mucosal resection of the upper digestive tract, the tube (endoscope) is passed down your throat to reach an abnormality in your esophagus, stomach or upper part of the small intestine (duodenum).
+During EMR of the upper digestive tract, the tube (endoscope) is passed down your throat to reach an abnormality in your esophagus, stomach or upper part of the small intestine (duodenum).

-Although endoscopic mucosal resection is primarily a treatment procedure, it's also used to collect tissues for use in diagnosis.
+Primarily a treatment procedure, EMR is also used to collect tissues for diagnosis.
 If cancer is present, EMR can help determine if the cancer has invaded tissues beneath the digestive tract lining.